gromann/gridsome-forestry-starter/projects/build-a-blog-with-gridsome-and-forestry.md

 #### Conclusion

 You must not spend any money when building a blog, you can also come up with fast, beautiful, and flexible solutions by using JAM stacks like this one.
+By going this way you end up having an flexible future prove solution which will fit exactly your needs.
+It also wont take you long, I promise!

 I will definitely be working on more articles on Building such blogs, so please subscribe to my email list and stay tuned!

 I also hope that you have enjoyed reading this article and I would be glad if you send me links to blogs built with this tutorial in the [say Hi section](https://www.the-koi.com/contact).

-thanks for reading!
+Thanks for reading!
 If you want to know more about Gridsome or got problems or feedback for this article, just [say hi](https://www.the-koi.com/contact), or [buy me a coffee](https://www.buymeacoffee.com/thekoi).

 Happy coding,